Payouts concept

 `absorbPayoutFee = true` and `absorbNetworkFee = false`

-The merchant absorbs the payout fee, but the network fee is deducted from the payout amount.
+The merchant absorbs the payout fee.
+The network fee is deducted from the recipient's amount.

 Formula: